dvelton/Agent-Management-System/README.md

 # Applying Human Employment Hierarchies to Agentic AI Systems: A Practical Framework

 As agentic AI systems become more sophisticated and numerous, the challenge of organizing them effectively becomes paramount.
-This paper explores how centuries of human organizational wisdom can be systematically applied to multi-agent AI systems, providing practical frameworks for implementing hierarchical structures that leverage both human-tested principles and AI-specific capabilities.
+How can centuries of human organizational wisdom be systematically applied to multi-agent AI systems, providing practical frameworks for implementing hierarchical structures that leverage both human-tested principles and AI-specific capabilities?

 ## 1. Introduction
 The evolution of human organizational structures represents one of humanity’s most successful coordination technologies.
 From military command structures to corporate hierarchies, humans have developed nuanced approaches to managing complex multi-actor systems.
 As we design increasingly sophisticated agentic AI systems, these organizational principles offer a rich foundation for creating effective AI hierarchies.